Amal-JS/Form-With-Image-Crop/readme.txt

         js code in detail

+    3. '/modal/' - form

+        implemented with modal

-    3.'/datatable/' - datatable implemented using cdn links  (not related to this project still very usefull)
+    4.'/datatable/' - datatable implemented using cdn links  (not related to this project still very usefull)